-Now in her eighth season as music director of Symphony Tacoma, Sarah Ioannides has gained recognition as one of the most engaging and respected conductors of her generation.
+Now in her ninth season as music director of Symphony Tacoma, Sarah Ioannides has gained recognition as one of the most engaging and respected conductors of her generation.
 Formerly music director of the Spartanburg Philharmonic Orchestra (2005-2011) and El Paso Symphony 2005-2017), she was named by the Los Angeles Times as one of several female conductors cracking the “glass podium” and is included on Lebrecht’s Women Conductors: The Power List.”
 Under her leadership, both Spartanburg and Symphony Tacoma have received ArtWorks grants from the National Endowment for the Arts, awarded for creativity in collaborations, community and commissioning projects.

 Ms. Ioannides is an active guest conductor with orchestras including the Tonkünstler, Royal Philharmonic Orchestra, Orchestre Nationale de Lyon, Seattle Symphony (Untitled Series), Calgary Philharmonic, Gothenburg Symphony Orchestra, Flemish Radio Orchestra, National Symphony of Colombia, Daejeon Philharmonic, Translyvannia Philharmonic Orchestra, Wüttenbergisches Kammerorchester, and the Simon Bolivar Youth Orchestra.